 And it's a similar route for those of you who are still at the ideas stage.
 If you're working on broadening your world view by connecting with people with new perspectives, then a great way to find more of them is to ask for more of them.

-Ryan, who took part in our Career Change Launch Pad in June 2016, likens his experience of doing this to following a breadcrumb trail:
+Ryan, who took part in our Career Change Launch Pad a few years ago, likens his experience of doing this to following a breadcrumb trail:

 "You kind of only have to start the ball rolling with one person.
 Just find the first person to have a conversation with and then one person seems to inevitably lead to another.
 And the first person doesn't have to be the right person – they don't have to be perfect.
 They just have to be vaguely connected to the thing you're interested in.
 Keep on asking for more connections, and it doesn't take long to have a really exciting conversation, in my experience." – Ryan